2020PB/police-brutality/.github/ISSUE_TEMPLATE/incident-report.md

 ---

-Instructions: Add the key information about the incident under the headings (Location, Date, etc.) below and then click the green "Submit new issue" button.
-If you are unsure about any details then just write "Unknown" under that heading.
+INSTRUCTIONS: Add the key information about the incident under the headings Location, Date, Description and Links below and then click the green "Submit new issue" button.

+If you are unsure about any details then please write "Unknown" under that heading.

+---

 ## Location